variousauthors/mandala/db/content/watercloset.md

 There are posters of teenage rock idols and recent action movies, covering up wallpaper that was clearly chosen for a girl.
 The room is a mess, not in terms of clutter or things out of place, but rather in terms of the message.
-There are soccer trophies, some { game machine }, a variety of stuffed animals on the bed, and an [[elaborate dollhouse|candor bramble asp]].
+There are soccer trophies, some { game machine }, a variety of stuffed animals on the bed, and an [[elaborate dollhouse|candor bramble asp]]. game machine: you know which one it is, but its not important.
-Standing here feels a little awkward, but afterall you are a bit of a { voyeur }.
+Standing here feels a little awkward, but after all you are a bit of a { voyeur }.
-After a moment you step back out into the [[hallway|candor]]. game machine: you know which one it is, but its not important.
   voyeur: you have always taken a special pleasure in stepping into the life of another for a moment; you imagine shouldering their burdens and fighting their battles, and somehow this makes you happy.
+After a moment you step back out into the [[hallway|candor]].

 #eager beaver
 The balcony is a little suspect.
 It trends downward, under the weight of patio furniture and a small barbeque.
-There is enough space here to sit six, and a large umbrella is folded and leans agains the side of the building.
+There is enough space here to sit six, and a large umbrella is folded and leans against the side of the building.
 Must be nice in the summer.
 From here you can see the moon, in the east, and a great big guiding star.
 After pausing for a moment to enjoy the quiet night air, you [[step back into the attic|second home foyer great room]].